 Habits of Mind poster

-The website is independent of all companies and organisations.
-It was created by Dr Andrew Blair, a secondary school teacher in London (UK), to promote inquiry learning in mathematics classrooms and is being developed in collaboration with teachers from around the world.
+Dr Andrew Blair, a secondary school teacher in London (UK), created the website in 2012 to promote inquiry learning in mathematics classrooms.
+Independent of all companies and organisations, the site is being developed in collaboration with teachers from around the world.
 Their experiences and reflections enrich its pages.

 We welcome feedback about the Inquiry Maths model and using the prompts in classroom practice.
 Contact Inquiry Maths